 The Role of Consumer Education in Protecting Consumers

-Customer who is unaware of their legal rights as consumers face a heightened risk of being harmed by unfair trade practices.
+Customers who are unaware of their legal rights as consumers face a heightened risk of being harmed by unfair trade practices.

-Awareness of consumer protection regulations helps buyers to make an informed choice and protect themselves from deceptive traders/trade practices.
+Awareness of consumer protection regulations helps buyers make informed choices and protect themselves from deceptive traders/trade practices.